Maha-Alabsi/4th-Project-Udacity-Front-End-Nanodegree-Evaluate-a-news-article-with-NLP/README.md

 ***
 If you want to run this project in your machine ,you need to:

-1.Open command line
+1. Open command line
    * cd (project directory)
    * npm install
 2. Open two different command line window
   * In the first terminal run : npm run build-dev
   * In the second terminal run : 1. npm run build-prod -- 2. npm run start